 I HAVE ISSUES WITH SUBSTACK, I DON’T WANT TO SUPPORT IT, WHAT DO YOU HAVE TO SAY ABOUT THAT?

 Fair enough.
-I have some reservations about Substack too.
-But I have those reservations about nearly every platform and company I am on, contribute to, or work for.
+I have some issues with Substack too.
+But I have those issues on nearly every platform and company I am on, contribute to, or work for.
 The purity test doesn't work.
 Nothing is pure.
 Every platform is flawed, every corporation is flawed, and quite frankly, every person is flawed.
 Are there degrees of acceptable and not acceptable?
 Absolutely.
 But I think that valuation is different for each of us.

 I also think there's value in not ceding an entire platform to the bad guys just because a handful of them are loud and horrible on this platform.
 It's not ideal.
 But, to be honest, I have found little in life that is thus far.
 I'll take this money and make something positive and feminist and gay with it...and I think that's a win.
 Every little good thing helps beat back the dark a bit, right?

 And while we’re here, if you think that a handful of hateful conservative writers are just too much to bear...I urge you to check out what's already here beating back that dark - and I don't just mean all these cool new comics people…how about absolute badass Roxane Gay on THE AUDACITY?
 Or if you’re into pop culture commentary Hunter Harris is doing fun stuff on HUNG UP as is Ira Madison III on FRANK.
 Jessica DeFino’s THE UNPUBLISHABLE is a terrific take down on the beauty industry and my feminist rage very much enjoys Jessica Valenti’s ALL IN HER HEAD and I’m also really enjoying Charlotte Clymer’s CHARLOTTE’S WEB THOUGHTS.
-Her piece a few months ago “If I Had My Own Summer” is a favorite.
-Anna Codrea-Rado does great posts about being a freelancer/the freelance life that I find fascinating and highly relatable on LANCE.
+Her piece a last year “If I Had My Own Summer” is a favorite.
 And ND Stevenson is straight up doing some of the best “journal comics” I’ve read in a very long time.